 Salt, always Himalayan or Celtic sea salt

 Vanilla beans, vanilla powder, vanilla bean paste or real vanilla essence (not vanilla flavour)

 Legumes and Pulses

 In an ideal world, preparing beans and legumes fresh is best.
 I always soak and cook large quantities of legumes like chickpeas and freeze them in portions (in salted water).
 Click on the legume for soak and cook times.
-I personally, shop online for them at The Wholefood Collective.
-Their prices are excellent and they deliver to my door so I save money and time.
+I personally, shop online.

 However, I often reach for a can when I’m not organised or strapped for time.
 This is a list of what I stock in my pantry.